Value of Old Baseball Cards: Player, Set, Rookie Status, Grade and Condition

 Key value drivers

-Rookie status, player demand, age, scarcity, centering, corners, surface, grading, authenticity, and set importance are the main drivers.
+Rookie status, player demand, age, scarcity, centering, corners, surface, grading, originality, and set importance are the main drivers.
 Common cards from overproduced years, heavy wear, creases, writing, trimming, and poor storage can reduce value.

-Condition and authenticity cautions
+Condition and originality cautions

 Auction records do not prove the value of your cards.
 Grading, centering, corners, edges, surface, trimming, counterfeits, player demand, and market timing can materially change value.